AGuyNamedDJ/Health-Hive-Back-End/README.md

 Please ensure you have the necessary access rights and permissions when performing the above operations.
 If you encounter any issues, please refer to the 'issues' section of the repository.

 ---

+## Usage

+After successfully running the server, navigate to localhost:3000 (or the port indicated in your terminal) in your browser.
+You should see the landing page of the HealthHive backend system.

+The backend system includes several key functionalities accessible via the API endpoints:

+    1. Appointments: Manage appointments with endpoints to create, read, update, and delete appointment records.
+    2. Patients: Handle patient information, including adding new patients, updating existing records, and retrieving patient details.
+    3. Medical Records: Store and manage patient medical records securely.
+    4. Medications: Track medication information and manage prescriptions.
+    5. Procedures:** Maintain records of medical procedures performed.
+    6. Staff: Manage hospital staff information and their roles.
+    7. Treatment Plans: Develop and manage patient treatment plans.

+### Example API Endpoints:

+    • Create Appointment: POST /api/appointment
+    • Get Patient Information: GET /api/patient/:id
+    • Update Medical Record: PUT /api/medicalRecord/:id
+    • Delete Medication: DELETE /api/medication/:id

+For detailed usage and examples of each API endpoint, refer to the API documentation included in this repository.

+---

+## File & Directory Structure

+The HealthHive backend project is organized as follows:

+api/

+Contains the API endpoint definitions and the logic for handling requests and responses.

+    • appointment.js: Manages appointment-related endpoints.
+    • index.js: Entry point for the API routes.
+    • medicalRecord.js: Manages medical record-related endpoints.
+    • medication.js: Manages medication-related endpoints.
+    • patient.js: Manages patient-related endpoints.
+    • procedure.js: Manages procedure-related endpoints.
+    • procedureStaff.js: Manages procedure staff-related endpoints.
+    • staff.js: Manages staff-related endpoints.
+    • treatmentPlan.js: Manages treatment plan-related endpoints.
+    • users.js: Manages user-related endpoints (authentication, authorization).
+    • utilities.js: Contains utility functions used across the API.

+db/

+Contains the database models and schemas.

+    • Appointment.js: Defines the schema for appointment data.
+    • Index.js: Entry point for database connection and model aggregation.
+    • MedicalRecord.js: Defines the schema for medical record data.
+    • Medication.js: Defines the schema for medication data.
+    • Patient.js: Defines the schema for patient data.
+    • Procedure.js: Defines the schema for procedure data.
+    • ProcedureStaff.js: Defines the schema for procedure staff data.
+    • Seed.js: Script for seeding the database with initial data.
+    • Staff.js: Defines the schema for staff data.
+    • TreatmentPlan.js: Defines the schema for treatment plan data.
+    • Users.js: Defines the schema for user data.

+Root Directory

+    • .env: Contains environment variables for configuration.
+    • .gitignore: Specifies files and directories to be ignored by Git.
+    • package-lock.json: Contains the exact versions of dependencies installed.
+    • package.json: Lists project dependencies and scripts.
+    • README.md: The main documentation file for the project.
+    • SDLC.md: Details the Software Development Life Cycle for the project.
+    • server.js: Entry point for starting the server.